shreyashshirsat/Game/README.md

-This a obstacle avoiding game made in python.
+This is a obstacle avoiding game made in python.